Supply Chain Execution (SCE): Definition, Key Systems & Implementation Guide

 Transportation Management

-Transportation management plays a pivotal role in supply chain execution, focusing on the planning and execution of transportation operations.
-Its primary objectives are to minimize transportation costs, maximize reliability, and ensure the efficient movement of goods.
+Transportation costs usually spike when replenishment timing breaks down, containers are underutilized, or teams are forced into expedited freight.
+Transportation management focuses on the planning and execution of transportation operations with the objective to minimize transportation costs, maximize reliability, and ensure the efficient movement of goods.
 Key activities within transportation management include route planning, freight auditing, and carrier management.
 Route planning involves determining the most optimal routes for delivering goods, taking into account factors such as distance, traffic conditions, and delivery schedules.
 Freight auditing ensures accurate billing and payment for transportation services, while carrier management involves selecting and managing relationships with transportation providers to ensure reliable and cost-effective shipping.
-Effective transportation management not only reduces costs but also improves on-time delivery performance and customer satisfaction.

 Warehouse Management